openvinotoolkit/training_extensions/README.md

 ## Known limitations

-Currently, training, exporting, evaluation scripts for TensorFlow\*-based models and the most of PyTorch\*-based models from [Misc](#misc) section are exploratory and are not validated.
+Currently, training, exporting, evaluation scripts for TensorFlow\*-based models and the most of PyTorch\*-based models from the [misc](#misc) branch are exploratory and are not validated.

 ---
 \* Other names and brands may be claimed as the property of others.